Colerne Airfield

 Colerne Airfield (ICAO: EGUO), now known as Azimghur Barracks, is a British Army facility just north-west of the village of Colerne, Wiltshire, England.
+It is set to close in 2029.

 History

 RAF Colerne was opened on this site in 1940, and was in operation until 1976.
 From 1940 to 1955, RAF Fighter Command units were based here.
-During the Battle of Britain the airfield served as a satellite field to RAF Middle Wallop, and squadrons rotated back and forth from there on a daily basis.
+During the Battle of Britain, the airfield served as a satellite field to RAF Middle Wallop, and squadrons rotated back and forth from there on a daily basis.

+In the 1970s and 1980s, Azimghur Barracks was used as a training depot by the Royal Corps of Transport's and The Royal Army Ordnance Junior Leaders Regiment.

 Present day

 The site is a ground station for the Skynet 5 military satellite system that provides battlefield support (e.g. real-time imagery from remote-piloted drones in various theatres of war).
 It is in close proximity to the underground Corsham Computer Centre.

-The site is also the location of Azimghur Barracks, home to 21 Signal Regiment.
+The Azimghur Barracks part of the site is home to 21 Signal Regiment.